 I’m a big fan of cloth diapers, and always will be.
 From cheap Baby City diapers, to Smarti Pants, and Fuzzibunz, I love ‘em!
 But sometimes, it just makes sense to use disposable diapers.
 Over the last three-and-a-half years of diapering, I’ve tried nearly every inexpensive brand of diapers you Keep Reading

 There are a lot of good reasons to use cloth diapers.
 Probably the one you hear most often is the Eco-friendly aspect.
 After all, once a paper diaper hits the landfill, they take (as I recall) an estimated 300 years to decompose.
-But honestly, while it’s nice to be able to pat myself on the Keep Reading
+But honestly, while it’s nice to be able to pat myself on the back Keep Reading

 This Baby City cloth diaper review will help you decide whether these ultra-cheap diapers are for you!
 Possibly the biggest arguments against cloth diapers is the prohibitive start-up cost.
 Unless you’re happy to go the old pre-fold and pins route, that is.
 That’s why I was excited to find Baby Keep Reading